loganbertrand/hmtl-single-page-template/README.md

 # hmtl-single-page-template
-A Single Page Template using the basics of Web Development
+A Single Page Portfolio Template using the basics of Web Development